open-ce/open-ce/README.md

 ### Creating Docker Image with Open-CE Packages installed

-After performing the build using `build_env.py`, a `build_image.py` script can be used to create a runtime docker image having a conda environment created and built packages installed in it.
-This docker image can be further used to create containers that have Open-CE packages preinstalled.
+After performing the build using `build_env.py`, the `build_image.py` script can be used to create a runtime docker image containing the newly created conda channel, as well as a conda environment with the newly build Open-CE packages.
 For more details on `build_image.py`, please see [`doc/README.build_image.md`](doc/README.build_image.md).

 ### Contributions